LSShrivathsan/soil-moisture-analysis/README.md

 # soil-moisture-analysis
-Soil moisture analysis model which predicts and automates to irrigate or drain water from field using Gradient Boosting Regressor model and linear regression model .
+This model which predicts and automates to irrigate or drain water from field using Gradient Boosting Regressor model and linear regression model based upon the data of the water level or moisture level in soil.